WNortier/react-the-complete-guide/readmes/03 understand-the-base-features.md

 React is all about making components.
 In the App.js file we see the primary react component.

-It is a Javascript class named App which inherits from the imported Component class from the react library.
+It is a Javascript class named `App` which inherits from the imported `Component` class from the react library.
 Additionally we must always import React into our components.
 Every React component has to return some html code which can be rendered to the DOM.
 This is actually known as JSX - not html and its the reason for importing React to compile the JSX.

-The component is then exported as the default export.
+The `App` component is then exported as the default export.

-App.js:
+**App.js**

 ```js
 import React, { Component } from "react";